Builders of the Adytum: History

 The Order was founded 1922 by Paul Foster Case.
-Case was a senior member of the Hermetic Order of the Golden Dawn in the United States.
-After a disagreement with Moina Mathers, head of the Golden Dawn and widow of MacGregor Mathers, he left the Golden Dawn along with some former members and formed a separate order.
+Case was a senior member of the Hermes-Thoth Alpha et Omega Temple in the United States.
+After a disagreement with Moina Mathers, principal head and widow of MacGregor Mathers, he left the Golden Dawn along with some former members and formed a separate order.

 With the death of Paul Foster Case his secretary Ann Davies became the head of B.O.T.A..
 The order flourished and expanded to Europe and Australia.

 Beliefs

 B.O.T.A. believes that the Qabalah is the mystical root of both ancient Judaism and the original Christianity.
 People of all faiths are accepted if they are mystically inclined.

-For members of the B.O.T.A., the means whereby higher consciousness, illumination and enlightenment may be gained include both theory and practice.
+For members of the B.O.T.A., the means whereby higher consciousness and divine illumination may be gained include both theory and practice.
 These teachings and practical secrets constitute what the Builders of the Adytum refer to as Ageless Wisdom.
-It is called “Ageless” because they believe it is not susceptible to the mutations of time.
-Ageless Wisdom is not viewed by the B.O.T.A. as primarily a product of man’s thinking.
-It is “written by God upon the face of nature” and is always there for men and women of all epochs to read, if they can.
+It is called "Ageless" because they believe it is not susceptible to the mutations of time.
+Ageless Wisdom is not viewed by the B.O.T.A. as primarily a product of man's thinking.
+It is "written by God upon the face of nature" and is always there for men and women of all epochs to read, if they can.

 Regional organizations

-B.O.T.A. has Study Groups and Pronaos healing ritual work in many cities throughout the world:
+B.O.T.A. has Open Forum and Pronaos healing ritual work in many cities throughout the world: